Incarnations of the Doctor

 - David Tennant must be contractually obligated to make this face◊ at least once an episode.

 - Check and Mate: On several occasions the Doctor looks utterly defeated and the villain is reminiscing on their victory, only for the Doctor to reveal at the last minute he had anticipated everything and against all odds they had lost.
 His quote from the "The Family of Blood" is currently the overhead example on the trope page.

 - Chekhov's Gun: Who knew that after getting his hand cut off in '05, we'd see the Doctor's severed hand again all the way at the end of Series 4 in '08...?

 - Chick Magnet: There's a reason Martha compared Ten in a tuxedo to James Bond, and that River Song called him "pretty boy".
 He even temporarily stops taking on companions because they keep falling in love with him, or having their lives ruined by him, or both.
 Effortlessly and very accidentally seduces most people he meets, ranging from Cassandra to Madame de Pompadour.
 People flirt with him constantly, and he often reacts with awkward surprise.
 He also married Queen Elizabeth I, leading her to want his head on a spike after he left to save the day after the ceremony and never came back for her.
-Even the not remotely interested Donna responded a little too quickly saying that he is definitely "pretty boy", and ended up bearing his offspring, albeit in a roundabout fashion. ("Journey's End")"Im the Doctor and Ive just snogged Madame de Pompadour!"
+Even the not remotely interested Donna responded a little too quickly saying that he is definitely "pretty boy", and ended up bearing his offspring, in a roundabout fashion. ("Journey's End")"Im the Doctor and Ive just snogged Madame de Pompadour!"

 - Lampshaded in "The Day of the Doctor" by the War and Eleventh Doctors, after the Tenth Doctor's impromptu wedding to Elizabeth I ends with her attempting to snog the Tenth Doctor's face clean off.War Doctor: [Bemused] Is there a lot of this in the future?